juuliasantala/prog_training/1/README.md

 # Hands-on material for session 1
 While going through the reading material from DevNet learninglabs marked for this session, try things out in the interactive python shell in terminal!
 Try out what happens when you change values.
 Then practice with the following exercises.
-For the practice exercises, try first to solve by yourself.
-If you get stuck or want to compare your code to an example solution code, check the solution files.
-Remember, these are just examples on how you could solve the exercises, there are different ways to do things!
+For the practice exercises, try to solve those by yourself before the Q&A. The solution files will be added here after we have covered them in the Q&A session.
+Remember, the solutions are just examples on how you could solve the exercises, there are different ways to do things!

-Finally, last part is the start of the mission, that we will continue working on after the two next sessions, building on what we start today.

 **Reading material:**
 - Self-study, will not be covered in the lesson